hutizaki/gym/README.md

 ## Development

 The app uses React with functional components and hooks for state management.
-All styling is done with CSS3, and the app is designed to work both as a web app and desktop app via Tauri.
+All styling is done with CSS3, and the app is designed as a modern web application with a Node.js backend API.

 ## License